HenrikSamuelsson/course-meta-android-developer/README.md

 # Meta Android Developer Professional Certification

-Material from when taking courses to qualify for the [Meta Android Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-android-developer).
+Material from when taking online courses to qualify for the [Meta Android Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-android-developer), authorized by Meta and offered through Coursera.

 ## Courses